 Over the years, many readers of our literature have asked what makes The Restored Church of God different from other “churches of God” that trace their origins to the Worldwide Church of God (WCG).
 Some have wondered why these groups will not merge to create one large organization, and why we would not merge with them.
 Well into the Laodicean Age, the last era of the New Testament Church (Rev. 3:17), many outside God’s Church are confused about this subject.

 In addressing this crucial topic, Jesus Christ’s statement in Matthew 16:18 sets the stage: “I will build My Church.”
 Note well that He did not say churches.
 Also consider Luke 12:32, in which Jesus says, “Fear not little flock”—not flocks.
 Christ leads only one unified, organized, structured, undivided Church, not many “churches,” “groups,” “organizations,” “fellowships” or “flocks.”
 Paul asked the rhetorical question, “Is Christ divided?”
 (I Cor.
 1:13).
 The answer, so obvious from the context, is no!

 On the surface, the various splinter groups may appear to generally teach the same doctrines, but there are vast differences between them.
 And to one degree or another, all of these groups teach false doctrines and disagree with the Bible and Herbert W. Armstrong (Pastor General of the WCG until his death in 1986)—and therefore, by extension, with The Restored Church of God.

-It is crucial to grasp that few understand Mr. Armstrong was the end-time Moses, who was prophesied to lay a doctrinal foundation (“law”) in the Church (Mal.
-4:4; see also Zech.
-4:9)—and fewer comprehend what this means, and how it relates to Christ’s admonition to the Philadelphian era of His Church: “Behold, I come quickly: hold that fast which you have, that no man take your crown” (Rev. 3:11).
+It is crucial to grasp that few understand Mr. Armstrong was a type of end-time Moses, who was prophesied to lay a doctrinal foundation (“law”) in the Church (Mal.
+4:4)—and fewer comprehend what this means, and how it relates to Christ’s admonition to the Philadelphian era of His Church: “Behold, I come quickly: hold that fast which you have, that no man take your crown” (Rev. 3:11).
 Further, many former ministers and members of WCG no longer even accept that Mr. Armstrong held the office of apostle (Eph.
 4:11; I Cor.
 12:28).